containers/podman/docs/source/markdown/podman-container-checkpoint.1.md

 connections.\
 The default is **false**.

+#### **--file-locks**

+Checkpoint a *container* with file locks.
+If an application running in the container is using file locks, this OPTION is required during checkpoint and restore.
+Otherwise checkpointing *containers* with file locks is expected to fail.
+If file locks are not used, this option is ignored.\
+The default is **false**.

 #### **--with-previous**

 Check out the *container* with previous criu image files in pre-dump.
 It only works on `runc 1.0-rc3` or `higher`.\